Washington State Route 169: Route description

 SR 169 begins on a section of Porter Street in downtown Enumclaw at an intersection with SR 164 (Griffin Avenue).
 The intersection is adjacent to a satellite campus of the Green River College system and is a half-mile (0.5 mi) from the junction of SR 164 and SR 410, which travels west towards Puyallup and east across the Cascade Mountains.
 SR 169 travels north through Enumclaw's residential neighborhoods and leaves the city after crossing Newaukam Creek.
 The highway continues north across the rural Enumclaw Plateau and past several gravel mines before beginning its ascent into the hills of Black Diamond.

 The highway crosses 155 ft over the Green River gorge on the Kummer Bridge (officially the Dan Evans Bridge) downriver of Franklin, a ghost town.
 SR 169 continues northwest through the city of Black Diamond, surrounded by several coal mines, and passes a trailhead for the Black Diamond Natural Area near Lake Sawyer.
 It turns north at the southern boundary of Maple Valley, near a crossing of a railroad, and travels through several suburban subdivisions near Tahoma High School.
 The highway widens to five lanes in the city's Four Corners commercial center, where it intersects the eastern end of SR 516, which travels west to Covington and Kent.
 SR 169 continues northwest through suburban neighborhoods surrounding Lake Wilderness and reaches the city's northern commercial district, where it runs parallel to SR 18, a major regional freeway.
 The two highways are connected by a local road, Southeast 231st Street, but do not directly intersect.
 SR 169 crosses under SR 18 and continues northwest along the Cedar River and the Cedar River Trail.

 SR 169 continues along the west bank of the Cedar River, running north at the floor of the rural Cedar River Valley southwest of Squak Mountain.
 The highway turns west near Maple Valley Heights and passes several recreational areas.
 The road widens to four lanes and enters Renton after crossing over the Cedar River.
 SR 169 briefly swings southwest before continuing northwest on its way towards a partial cloverleaf interchange with I-405.
 The highway continues under the freeway to an intersection with SR 900 at Bronson Way and Sunset Boulevard, where SR 169 terminates.

 The entire route of SR 169, also known as the Maple Valley Highway, was designated by the state government as a Highway of Statewide Significance in 2006, recognizing its role in connecting major communities.
-The highway is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on the state's highways to measure traffic volume in terms of average annual daily traffic.
+The highway is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on the state's highways to measure traffic volume in terms of annual average daily traffic.
 In 2016, WSDOT calculated that the busiest section of the highway, near I-405 in Renton, carried an average of 43,000 vehicles per day.
 The least traveled section of SR 169, located at its southern terminus in Enumclaw, carried only 7,700 vehicles.